TauhiData/SQL_Practice_LeetCode/README.md

 Handling NULLs: Writing robust queries that account for missing data using IS NULL logic—a critical skill for accurate financial auditing.

-Output Optimization: Using AS (Aliasing) to ensure report headers are professional and readable for non-technical stakeholders.
+Output Optimization: Using AS (Alias) to ensure report headers are professional and readable for non-technical stakeholders.

 About Me